MrDKGE/SQM-Python/README.md

 | REDOWNLOAD | Whether or not to redownload stalled downloads | False     | No       |
 | LOG_LEVEL  | The log level                                  | INFO      | No       |

+## What does it do?

+The script will check the queue in Sonarr every x seconds (default 3600 seconds).
+If certain conditions are met, the script will blacklist the download and optionally redownload it.
+Conditions:

+- Status is Stalled
+- Downloading metadata
+- Title or status message contains "sample"

 ## Getting Started

 Follow these instructions to get the project up and running on your local machine for testing and development purposes.